fenilgmehta/CS695-Assignment-2/README.md

     * Decrease the number of server VM's in case of low load
     * Inform the client program (which plays the role of load balancer) in case of VM failures
 - CPU utilization graph plotted in real time by the autoscaler
+    * The part to the right of `0` on the x-axis is the deciding factor for the action taken by the autoscaler
   ![Working of autoscaler program](./CPU%20Usage%20Graph%20of%20VMs.png)

 ### Standard things use in programming